-3.1 Member company integrates outcomes of human rights risk identification (layer 2) into prioritisation and follow-up programmes according to the risk profile.
+3.1 Member company integrates outcomes of human rights risk identification (layer 2) into risk prioritisation and creates subsequent action plans.

 МАХ MIN

 6 4 2 0

 Advanced Intermediate Basic Insufficient

-Member company's follow-up plan matches the risk profile for 67-100% of FOB.
-Member company's follow-up plan matches the risk the profile for 34-66% of FOB.
-Member company's follow-up plan matches the risk profile for 0-33% of FOB.
-Member company has not drafted follow-up plans, and/ or it does not match the risk profile.
+Member company's has action plans for 67-100% of FOB.
+Member company's has action plans for 34-66% of FOB.
+Member company's has action plans for 0-33% of FOB.
+Member company has not drafted action plans.